Digital Sustainability Reflection Tool for Design Students

 4) Companies creates assignments

+During the early prototyping phase, I was responsible for designing the social features of the tool, including the user feed and forum.
 Since the overall concept was still in its early stages, these initial prototypes were relatively generic and primarily served as a starting point for further development.

-Final result
+Final product

-The tool also offered a dedicated reflection page with guiding prompts, helping students articulate their thoughts around sustainable design in a structured way.
+• A reflection page with guiding prompts, helping students articulate their thoughts around sustainable design in a structured way.

 What I've learned